 Bunkers del Carmel

 If you fancy a small hike with a great view, few places in Barcelona offer a view as spectacular as los bunkers.
-The bunkers, built during the Spanish civil war to defend the city against air raids, are now home to a small free museum and a 360 view of the city, from where you can see almost anything.
-Head up there for sunset or sunrise (if you’re an early riser) and bring some wine to settle in with the locals and enjoy the amazing landscape of the city as another busy day in Barcelona draws to a close.
+The bunkers, built during the Spanish Civil War to defend the city against air raids, are now home to a small free museum and a 360 view of the city, from where you can see almost anything.
+Head up there for sunset or sunrise (if you’re an early riser) and bring some wine to settle in with the locals and enjoy the stunning landscape of the city as another busy day in Barcelona draws to a close.

 Location: C. Maria Labernia